Darkorg69/BetterPunching/README.md

 I made this mod so it is as lightweight as possible, whilst trying to be compatible with any mod/modpack.

 ## Important
-* Every feature is 100% configurable in the config file.
+* Every mod feature is 100% configurable in the config file.
 * Mod configuration file is located in ***saves/world/server_config***!
-* If you have a bright suggestion, please suggest it, into mod's github repository.
+* You can copy the config file from your world to the defaultconfig folder in order to keep your settings throughout new worlds.

 ## Is "x" mod compatible?
 **Every mod out there should be compatible, if you happen to encounter a bug, please report it.**